didii/AspNetCore.VueTs/README.md

 To use this template, simply clone it.
 Then do a find and replace all on `AspNetCore.VueTs` with the name you want this project to be.
 Don't forget to also rename the folders and the name value in `package.json`.

+**Note**: when you update packages yourself and somehow everything breaks, clean the project using `dotnet clean`.
+The `wwwroot/dist` folder is never regenerated and could be the culprit.
+There is an extra step added in the `.csproj`-file to also remove that folder per clean.
+The next build will trigger a first-time webpack setup which might be needed for package upgrades.

 ## Thanks